jakesgordon/sprite-factory/README.md

 Customization
 =============

 Much of the behavior can be customized by overriding the following options:

- - `:output`   - specify output location for generated files
  - `:layout`       - specify layout algorithm (horizontal, vertical or packed)
- - `:style`    - specify output style (css, scss or sass)
+ - `:style`        - specify stylesheet syntax (css, scss or sass)
  - `:library`      - specify image library to use (rmagick or chunkypng)
  - `:selector`     - specify custom css selector (see below)
  - `:csspath`      - specify custom path for css image url (see below)
+ - `:output_image` - specify output location for generated image (default: &lt;input folder&gt;.png)
+ - `:output_style` - specify output location for generated stylesheet (default: &lt;input folder&gt;.&lt;style&gt;)
+ - `:pngcrush`     - pngcrush the generated output image (if pngcrush is available)
  - `:padding`      - add padding to each sprite
  - `:width`        - fix width of each sprite to a specific size
  - `:height`       - fix height of each sprite to a specific size
- - `:pngcrush` - pngcrush the generated output image (if pngcrush is available)
- - `:nocss`    - suppress generation of output css file (`run!` returns css content as a string instead)
+ - `:nocss`        - suppress generation of output style file (`run!` returns css content as a string instead)

 Options can be passed as command line arguments to the `sf` script: